 Do you need help creating a workplace sick leave policy?

-Peninsula can help.
+Get expert advice on sick leave management with Peninsula.
 Our HR experts can assist you with company policies, and with any other HR, health & safety or employment matters that arise.
-To learn more about how our services can benefit your business, call an expert today at 1 (833) 247-3652.
+To learn more about how our services can benefit your business, call an expert today at 1 (833) 312-6706.